flashcordon/big-history/Mystères-physique.md

 The object-to-object scatter is now low and the trends in the fgas(z) data arising from assuming a “wrong” cosmological model are clearly detectable.
 In particular, the expected absence of redshift trends in the fgas measurements is observed only for the range of parameters corresponding to the “concordant” cosmological models, while strong trends in fgas(z) are found if, e.g., one assumes an ΩM = 1 model without a cosmological constant (38).

 Evolution of the cluster mass function traces (with exponential magnification) the growth of linear density perturbations.
 Growth of structure and the distance-redshift relation are similarly sensitive to properties of dark energy, and also are mutually highly complementary sources of cosmological information

-clusters only shine in X-rays if they really are massive, X-ray observations produce remarkably clean cluster catalogues, vital for cosmology

-Clusters, as discussed in the introductory chapters, have had an important role in the establishment of the standard model of cosmology.
-Currently, clusters provide crucial information on the S8 tension
-) and
-the nature of dark matter through observation of the relation between optical, X-ray, SZ and projected mass profiles of clusters with gravitational lensing

 *Emission de rayons X du gaz chaud de 4 amas de galaxies, photographiée par le télescope spatial Chandra.
 Crédit : X-ray: NASA/CXC/Univ. of Alabama/A. Morandi et al; Optical: SDSS, NASA/STScI.
 [Source](https://www.nasa.gov/mission_pages/chandra/probing-dark-energy-with-galaxy-clusters.html)*